aitechguy0105/BlogAutomation-langchain-RAG-GPT/README.md

 # Blog Website Project using Flask, React, Langchain, and GPT
 ## Introduction
 Welcome to the Blog Website Project, a platform that combines the power of Flask for the backend, React for the frontend, and AI technologies such as Langchain and GPT.
-This project is developed by Ronan Lee and Jinguo Lee.
 The website is hosted at [goldexcg.com](https://goldexcg.com/).
 ## Prerequisites
 Before using this project, ensure that you have the following installed on your computer:
 - Python 3.6 or higher